CreateYourAccount-username/superpy/README.md

 *file_functions.py*

 Handles reading and writing files.
 Checks if superpy is running in the correct directory.
-And if necessary creates files required to run the program (normally just the first time)
+And if necessary creates files required to run the program (normally just the first time).

+*main.py*

+Handles all CLI commands and also all the logic for adding/removeing/adjusting the inventory.